-The audit committee (the "Audit Committee") of the Company was established on 22 November 2018 with written terms of reference in compliance with the CG Code, comprising of three independent non-executive Directors, namely Mr. LEUNG Ting Yuk, The Hon.
+The Audit Committee of the Company was established on 22 November 2018 with written terms of reference in compliance with the CG Code, comprising of three independent non-executive Directors namely, Mr. LEUNG Ting Yuk, The Hon.
 IP Kwok Him, G.B.M., G.B.S., J.P., and Ms. LYU Fang.
 Mr. LEUNG Ting Yuk is the chairman of the Audit Committee.
 The primary duties of the Audit Committee are to review the accounting principles and practices adopted by the Group and discuss the internal control procedures and financial reporting matters.

-The Audit Committee has reviewed the audited consolidated financial statements of the Group for the year ended 31 December 2020.
+The Audit Committee has reviewed the audited consolidated financial statements of the Group for the year ended 31 December 2021.